-MIS and MM.
+2.1 MIS and MM

 For MIS and MM, as well as for other classical symmetry-breaking problems, there are three major families of algorithms:

-- Deterministic algorithms for a small $\Delta$ , with a complexity of the form $f(\Delta) + O(\log^ n)$ . - Deterministic algorithms for a large $\Delta$ , with superlogarithmic complexities as a function of n. - Randomized algorithms for a large $\Delta$ , with sublogarithmic complexities as a function of n.
+- Deterministic algorithms suitable for small Δ , with a complexity of the form $f(\Delta) + O(\log^ n)$. - Deterministic algorithms suitable also for large Δ , with superlogarithmic complexities as a function of n. - Randomized algorithms suitable also for large Δ , with at most logarithmic complexities as a function of n.

-We summarize the state of the art in Table 1 and Figure 1; see e.g. Alon et al. [1], Luby [28, 29], Israeli and Itai [22], Hanckowiak et al. [19, 20], and Barenboim et al. [6, 8] for more prior work on maximal matchings and maximal independent sets.
+We summarize the state of the art in Table 1 and Figure 1; see e.g. Alon et al. [1], Luby [34, 35], Israeli and Itai [27], Panconesi and Srinivasan [39], Hanckowiak et al. [24, 25], Barenboim et al. [10, 11], and Ghaffari [21] for more prior work on maximal matchings and maximal independent sets.
+The listed upper bounds for MIS by Rozhoň and Ghaffari [41] were obtained after the preliminary conference version of our work.